 Things To Do in Costa Rica

-Whether you prefer volcanos, surfing, beaches or lush coffee plantations, Costa Rica has something for every kind of solo.
+Whether you prefer volcanos, surfing, beaches or lush coffee plantations, there is a must see in Costa Rica for every kind of solo.
 Below I've covered the best places to travel in Costa Rica to help you plan a trip.

 Costa Rica Wildlife

-If you enjoy spotting birds, the best place to visit in Costa Rica is Monteverde Cloud Forest Reserve there are 450 different birds, half of the 900 bird species in the country.
-Humming Birds are prevalent here too and look out for the queztals, whose colourful feathers were once admired by the Mayans.
+If you enjoy spotting birds, the best place to visit in Costa Rica is Monteverde Cloud Forest Reserve where there are 450 different birds, half of the 900 bird species in the country.
+Humming Birds are prevalent here too and look out for the quetzals, whose colourful feathers were once admired by the Mayans.

 Costa Rica is also home to colourful tree frogs.
-Head to Frogs Heaven at Sarapiqui is one of the best places to go in Costa Rica to spot red-eyed frogs and tiny poisonous dart amphibians.
+Frogs Heaven at Sarapiqui is one of the best places to go in Costa Rica to spot red-eyed frogs and tiny poisonous dart amphibians.

 Costa Rica Adventures

-There are surf schools at Tamarindo and Santa Teresa if you want to try surfing, or experience white-water rafting along its numerous rivers.
+There are surf schools at Tamarindo if you want to try a surf lesson, or experience white-water rafting along its river.
 The rapids range from Class I to Class VI with the Pacuare river and Sarapiqui river being amongst the best.

-Take a day trip to Isla Tortuga to snorkel around rainbow rock and spot turtles and reef sharks in the waters.
+Take a day trip to Isla Tortuga, Costa Rica, to snorkel around Rainbow Rock and spot turtles and reef sharks in the waters.
 If you’re in Montezuma on a Saturday make sure that you visit the colourful market.

 Further along the coast is Santa Teresa, with supermarkets like delis and a superb beach with equally magnificent sunsets.
 This is where they hold bull riding festivals and it’s one of the good places to visit in Costa Rica to meet other solos.

 San Jose is the capital of Costa Rica.
-There aren't that many things to do alone in San Jose or that much to see in the capital except 19th century architecture so you may want to use the city as a base to visit a coffee plantation in Centra Valley.
+There aren't that many things to do alone in San Jose or that much to see in the capital except 19th-century architecture, so you may want to use the city as a base to visit a coffee plantation in Central Valley.
 Nearby is Poas Volcano National Park where you can gaze into a steaming crater and photograph a lagoon.

-Head west to the ecoregions of Braulio Carrillo National Park for cloud forest and waterfalls.
-There’s an aerial tram that takes you on an 80 minute tour where you spot a sloth in its natural habitat.
+Head west to the ecoregions of Braulio Carrillo National Park for cloud forests and waterfalls.
+There’s an aerial tram that takes you on an 80-minute tour where you spot a sloth in its natural habitat.
 If you’re lucky you may even see a jaguar.

 Costa Rica Beaches